-Welcome to the February 20223 edition of Rocket Industrial’s ‘This Month in Packaging’ blog series, a monthly wrap-up of packaging related content that catches our eye.
+Welcome to the February 2024 edition of Rocket Industrial’s ‘This Month in Packaging’ blog series, a monthly wrap-up of packaging-related content that catches our eye.

-From packaging scoring at Super Bowl LVII to curbside recyclable frozen food packaging, here are five things that caught our attention this month.
+From packaging materials playing a vital role in a museum move to accessible lidding for jarred products, here are five things that caught our attention this month.

 WHO: Rocket Industrial

 WHAT: Members of our sales team visited one of our stretch film vendors to get a tour of the facility and greater product knowledge.

 WHY IT MATTERS: Connecting with our suppliers helps us better understand their products so we can ensure we are recommending the best products for our customers.

 Do you have a packaging example, industry news article, or idea that your peers should see?
 Share it with us here!
 Our blog team will pick a few suggestions to mention in our This Month in Packaging blog series at the end of each month.
 If your suggestion is used, we will send you a Rocket hat!